E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Background: Evidential Semantic Mapping with Bayesian Kernel Inference

 \subsection{Evidential Semantic Mapping}

 Although S-BKI provides an effective framework for continuous semantic mapping, it assumes equal reliability across all input points, neglecting the varying uncertainty inherent in semantic predictions.
-To address this limitation, \EBS~\cite{EBS_kim2024} proposes an uncertainty-aware extension of S-BKI by adopting EDL to obtain predictive uncertainties.
-Specifically, \EBS adopts probabilistic semantic representations and an adaptive kernel, resulting in more robust and consistent semantic fusion.
+To address this limitation, we introduced EBS~\cite{EBS_kim2024}, an evidential semantic mapping framework that extends S-BKI by explicitly incorporating predictive uncertainty via Evidential Deep Learning.
+Specifically, EBS adopts probabilistic semantic representations and an adaptive kernel, resulting in more robust and consistent semantic fusion.

-To incorporate uncertainty into the mapping process, \EBS generalizes the input semantic points $\dataset$ into evidential points $\mathcal{D'} = \{ (\bxn, \bpn, u_n) \}^N_{n=1}$, where each point consists of a 3D coordinate $\bxn$, a probability distribution $\bpn$ over the $C$ semantic classes, and a corresponding uncertainty estimate $u_n$.
-Leveraging the generalized probabilistic input $\bpn$, the likelihood at query point $\hbxm$ can naturally be formulated using the Continuous Categorical distribution~\cite{89_gordon2020}:
+To incorporate uncertainty into the mapping process, EBS generalizes the input semantic points $\dataset$ into evidential points $\mathcal{D'} = \{ (\bxn, \bpn, u_n) \}^N_{n=1}$, where each point consists of a 3D coordinate $\bxn$, a probability distribution $\bpn$ over the $C$ semantic classes, and a corresponding uncertainty estimate $u_n$.
+Leveraging the generalized probabilistic input $\bpn$, the likelihood at query point $\hbxm$ can be formulated naturally using the Continuous Categorical distribution~\cite{89_gordon2020}:

 Because the Dirichlet distribution is conjugate to both the Categorical and Continuous Categorical likelihoods, the posterior retains the same analytical form as~\eqref{aBKI_derivation}:

 Consequently, the update rule in \eqref{aBKI_final_update} is generalized to incorporate the full distribution $\bpn$, replacing the discrete one-hot label $\byn$.
 This enables a soft fusion of semantic evidence, where each point contributes to multiple classes based on its predictive confidence, thereby better capturing the uncertainty in perceptual predictions.